Kenya

 Kenya is a land of variety.
 The urban centers of Nairobi, Kisumu, and Mombasa contrast well with some of the world’s most magnificent parks, mountain ranges, and ancient cities.

 Kenya is the economic and transport hub of East Africa.
-Agriculture remains the backbone of the Kenyan economy, contributing 25% of their GDP.
+Agriculture remains the backbone of the Kenyan economy, contributing 25% of the GDP.
 About 80% of Kenya's population of roughly 42 million work at least part-time in the agricultural sector.

-Hungry For Life works together with partners who focus on agriculture, education, healthcare, infrastructure, employment, and capacity building in different areas throughout the country.
+Hungry For Life works together with partners who focus on agriculture, education, healthcare, infrastructure, employment, and capacity building in areas throughout the country.

 Million people